XML RSS

 6. You will find many interesting and innovative uses of shoe laces, scarves, ties, hair, the human body (some of them will lie flat on the ground) to make sure that they have made the longest human line.

-7. Debrief this creativity game on their feelings and learnings to enable them to reflect on the innovative uses of the various materials they used.
+7. Debrief this creativity game or training game on their feelings and learnings to enable them to reflect on the innovative uses of the various materials they used.

 Do you shout at your children when they aggravate you with their stubborness?

-1. Materials required for this game: one box of matches and a saucer full of small marshmallow per table.
+1. Materials required for this training game: one box of matches and a saucer full of small marshmallows per table.

-3. This is a group game.
-Have a group of four to five people per table playing this game.
+3. This is a group training game.
+Have a group of four to five people per table playing this training game.

 4. As the groups are settling down you'll hear curious questions about whether thay can eat the marshmallows.
-Tell them it is a reward they can have when they finish the activity successfully.
+Tell them it is a reward they can have when they finish the training game successfully.

 5. When the groups have settled down, give each table a box of matches.